JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7972 days**.

-And here is a just a random fact -  **Japan uses the most energy per year than any other country.**.
+And here is a just a random fact -  **Franklin Pierce was the first U.S. President to have a Christmas tree in the White House**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)